DS4PS/data-driven-management-textbook/_posts/2019-02-15-ch17-zappos-vs-amazon.md

 At Amazon, the corporate culture uses statistical and employee-initiated data to improve performance.
 Employees can a report other employees anonymously when they think they are not working hard enough.
 Turnover is high, the stress is high, and the ability for employees to sabotage one another is high.
 The culture brings in highly ambitious employees who work as rivals to achieve results.
 The articles paint Amazon as a very tough culture in which to succeed and quite unforgiving.
 Even with this tough work environment, Amazon has become the largest retailer in the world.

 Zappos is a company that believes that happiness of the employees leads to happiness of the customer.
-Zappos does not use a hierarchal approach, rather, they use “holocracy” which gives employees autonomy to make decisions that create Wow moments for their customers.
+Zappos does not use a hierarchal approach, rather, they use “holacracy” which gives employees autonomy to make decisions that create Wow moments for their customers.
 Zappos has no managers, they use teams to make decisions and most closely resemble the SCRUM approach.
 Zappos has grown significantly and is also quite successful.
 Zappos invests in employee culture and dedicates 4 weeks of “boot-camp” for every new employee.
 Zappos, in terms of culture, is the exact opposite of Amazon.
 Surprisingly, Amazon owns Zappos.

 ### Discussion Questions
 Discussion Question: Do the risks of bad data or assumptions outweigh the benefits of using data to identify workplace effeciencies or employee performance?

-Discussion Question: Would holocracy, where there is no management, and a design that emphasizes autonomy and self-governance work in your agency?
+Discussion Question: Would holacracy, where there is no management, and a design that emphasizes autonomy and self-governance work in your agency?
 How would this benefit your Agency and what risks would it bring?

 ## References